-The image and identity of the centre will be enhanced through investment in shop fronts and a high quality public realm with improved footways and street crossings.
+The image and identity of the centre will be enhanced through investment in shop fronts and a high quality public realm with improved footways and street crossings to improve pedestrian safety.
+Creative design will incorporate green infrastructure within the public realm of Alum Rock Road and linked streets, which will improve the environmental sustainability and attractiveness of the centre.